 - a.
 Self-pay patients enrolled in certain means-tested programs will qualify as presumptive Financial Assistance eligibility for free care by submitting proof of enrollment in a social service program within 30 days of request for free care.
 If the patient fails to summit the means-tested documentation within 30 days, upon patient request an additional 30 days will be granted for documentation.
-Programs that should be considered for presumptive assistance are as follows: - 1.
-Household with children in the free or reduced lunch program, - 2.
-Supplemental Nutritional Assistance Program (SNAP), - 3.
-Low income household energy assistance program. - 4.
-Primary Adult Care Program, - 5.
-Womens, Infants and Children program (WIC), - b.
-In addition to programs listed in means-test for presumptive charity, the hospital will consider all accounts as free care without patient application or further proof when such patients' insurance eligibility through the hospital eligibility verification system indicate that the patient qualifies for a program such as pharmacy only or physician only coverage.
+Programs that should be considered for presumptive assistance are as follows: - Household with children in the free or reduced lunch program, i. - Supplemental Nutritional Assistance Program (SNAP), ii. - Low income household energy assistance program, iii. - Primary Adult Care Program, iv. - v.
+Womens, Infants and Children program (WIC), - In addition to programs listed in means-test for presumptive charity, the hospital will consider all b. accounts as free care without patient application or further proof when such patients' insurance eligibility through the hospital eligibility verification system indicate that the patient qualifies for a program such as pharmacy only or physician only coverage.
 Other state programs not mentioned where the patient is eligibility for assistance programs where there is no medical insurance coverage will also be considered. - c.
-The hospital may apply discretion and approve patients beyond the 12 month medical bill period when the patient's health status is severe or other financial circumstances prevent payment from the patient.
+Patients who qualify against credit bureau Propensity to Pay scoring when considering income estimates, household size and up to 200 % of federal poverty levels will have patient liability written off in full to presumptive charity. - The hospital may apply discretion and approve patients beyond the 12 month medical bill period when d. the patient's health status is severe or other financial circumstances prevent payment from the patient.